 A protocol document aligns the stakeholder consultation and engagement processes to your stakeholder management software, ensuring that all information is captured and entered in a consistent manner by all users.
 It sets up your project to comply with industry best practice and/or regulatory requirements right from the onset, and is customized to your individual internal business reporting requirements.

 The business goal of a protocol document is to help efficiently and consistently manage communication with stakeholders, rights-holders, communities, and the public.

-Increased efficiency and the reduction of risk
+The promise of increased efficiency and the reduction of risk.

 A well-written protocol document is essential for maintaining the integrity of the stakeholder data being collected.

 By ensuring that all users gather and enter information in a consistent and meaningful way, and aligning this process with your organization’s engagement and consultation information tracking and reporting systems, protocol documentation helps increase efficiency and mitigate risk .

 Inconstancies in the collection and entry of data impact your organization’s ability to effectively keep proper records and generate accurate, meaningful reports.
 Ultimately, this can lead to more serious regulatory compliance and reputation management issues.

 From an organizational efficiency standpoint, effective protocol documents help with project succession and ease the impact of staff turnover – new users being able to refer back to protocol documentation ensures constancy.
 It also makes training new employees and contractors easier, improving productivity.

 As processes and regulatory requirements evolve over the life span of your organization’s consultation and engagement projects, the evolution of your protocol documents needs to follow suit.